jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * Characters and Equipment you play from Wyatt’s part of the hand work as normal once they are on your side.
 (Once they’re in play, it doesn’t matter if they came from your main hand or Wyatt’s part of your hand.)
 * You can play Plot Twists or power-ups from Wyatt’s part of your hand as normal.
 * You can spend Locations in Wyatt’s part of your resource row or discard them from Wyatt’s hand to generate power symbols normally.
 * When Wyatt leaves play, remove the cards in his part of your hand and resource row from the game.
-(Characters and Equipment played from his part of your hand stay in play.)
+(Characters and Equipment played from his part

-**Note:** If Wyatt gets moved to another player’s side, remove all the cards in his part of your hand and resource row from the game.
-Now Wyatt will draw extra cards and play extra resources for that player.

-^(So
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2OTA5MDYzNywzOTQ5MjYxNCw0NjA1OT
+eyJoaXN0b3J5IjpbMTYwOTQ4MzMzOSwzOTQ5MjYxNCw0NjA1OT
 g0MTgsLTc4NjU1NTIxNSwxNTMyMDU5OTgzLC0xOTIyNDkxMjAw
 LC0xNzkxOTk5ODU4LC03ODc2NzA3MzAsNTI1NjA4OTA0LC0xMz
 YzMzQwNjQxLC0xMjY1NjE3MzcxLDE3NzI4NjI2NjUsLTE0MDc2